Last Updated on 04/21/2023 by Glynn Willard

 We love the beautiful sunsets visible from our boondocking locations (Utah sunset).

-I genuinely feel like I’m in control of my surroundings when boondocking.
+I genuinely feel like I’m in control of my surroundings when boondocking in a remote location.
 It feels REALLY free!

 And speaking of free, it’s usually free.
 Yeah, that doesn’t hurt!

 We’re not sandwiched in with neighbors.
-And if we don’t like it, we move.
+And if we don’t like it, we can move.
 Nothing lost.

 When there are others nearby, I still feel like we have an acre to ourselves.

-I like managing the systems built for boondocking.
-Such as the solar, batteries, water, etc. Conserving does not feel like skimping to me.
+I also like managing the systems built for boondocking.
+Such as solar, the battery bank, water, etc. Conserving does not feel like skimping to me.

 I like meeting other like-minded campers who share the same values.
 We’ve made some genuine friends dispersed camping.

-Most National Forest and BLM has a fourteen day limit.
+Most National Forests and Bureau of Land Management lands have (approximately) a fourteen-day limit.
 We tend to max out in one place for ten days.

-Rose likes that so many of the locations are as beautiful as many of the national parks.
+Rose and I both like that so many of the locations are as beautiful as many of the national parks.

-We also like having a lessor impact on resources.
+We also like having a smaller impact on resources since we don’t use much power.
 That goes back to conserving.

 How Do You Find Great Boondocking Spots?